Modern Wine Cellar Design Created Using Metal Wine Pegs, Elegant Glass Enclosure, and Dramatic Lighting

 Modern Wine Cellar Design: Elegant Features Incorporated by Experts

 Designing a wine cellar requires skills, knowledge, and a thorough assessment of the client’s needs.
-At Coastal Custom Wine Cellars, led by Steve Pantalemon, they always make sure that every wine cellar they build exceeds the expectations of the owner.
+Coastal Custom Wine Cellars is led by Steve Pantalemon, an expert who created this modern wine cellar design in Los Angeles.
+The team always makes sure that every wine cellar they build exceeds the expectations of the owner.
 They work closely with the client to ensure that everything is in place.

-In this wine room construction project, the modern wine cellar design they created was tailored to the specific needs of the couple.
+In this wine room construction project, the sleek design they created was tailored to the specific needs of the couple.
 The wife loves wines, while the husband loves to collect spirits.
 Coastal Custom Wine Cellars had to create a wine storage system to accommodate these types of bottles without compromising aesthetic quality.

 Racking Style Perfect for a Modern Wine Cellar Design